IsaacScript/isaacscript/docs/javascript-tutorial.md

 }
 ```

 However, this exact code would result in an error, because the TypeScript compiler (rightly) complains that the "InfinityTrueCoopInterface" variable does not exist.
-Normally, this kind of thing is extremely useful, because when a variable "does not exist", it usually means we forgot to initialize a variable or made a typo somewhere.
+Normally, this kind of thing is extremely useful, because when a variable "does not exist", it usually means we forgot to initialize it or we made a typo somewhere.
 However, in this case, the "InfinityTrueCoopInterface" variable really does exist - it's just not a part of *our* code.
 So, we just need a way to tell the TypeScript compiler that.

 The way to do that is to use the `declare` keyword, like this: